Elective Courses

 • DIGS 30031, Digital Texts I: Corpus Building and Corpus Statistics (Winter)

-• DIGS 30032, Digital Texts II: Advanced Topics in Textual Analysis (Spring)
+• DIGS 30032, Digital Texts II: Natural Language Processing and Deep Learning (Spring)

 • DIGS 30041, Digital Media I: Game Design with Unity (Winter)

-• DIGS 30042, Digital Media II: Virtual Reality with Unity (Spring)
+• DIGS 30042, Digital Media II: Extended Reality with Unity (Spring)

 • GEOG 30500, Introduction to Spatial Data Science